Magic Kingdom Park

 • Disney After Hours at Magic Kingdom Park.
 Select nights year-round.
 The park stays open late with very low crowds, shorter ride lines, and complimentary snacks and drinks.
 A separate event ticket is required.

 If one of these events falls on your Magic Kingdom Park day, the park closes early to regular guests.
-Check the calendar before picking your park day to avoid a shortened visit — or buy a ticket to the event and enjoy both.
+Check the calendar before picking your park day to avoid a shortened visit, or buy a ticket to the event and enjoy both.

 Tips for your visit

 • Wear comfortable shoes.
 You will walk 20,000 or more steps.
 Blisters can end a park day early.
+Our packing list covers the best options.

 • Bring a portable charger.
 Between the My Disney Experience app, photos, and wait time checks, your phone battery drains fast.

 • Mobile order your meals.
 Use the My Disney Experience app to place food orders at quick service restaurants before you are hungry.
-Your meal will be ready when you arrive — no standing in line during the lunch rush.
+Your meal will be ready when you arrive; no standing in line during the lunch rush.

 • Grab a Dole Whip.
 Aloha Isle in Adventureland serves the iconic pineapple soft serve that has been a fan favorite for decades.
 The line moves fast and it is the perfect treat on a hot day.